gukeskl/MasterMind/README.md

 ## Project Run

-Run 'index.html' file, from project folder, using your favorite browser
+Run 'index.html' file, from project folder, using your favourite browser